HarisS23/PovrsiJS/Readme.md

 1. Clone the repo:
    git clone https://github.com/HarisS23/RotationHub.git

-2. Open index.html in your browser.
+2. Open index.html in your browser, or run command node server.js in project folder.

 3. Use the buttons to control the planet's orbit, shape, size, and speed.